 4.30am is a really early time to get out of bed.
-Especially if 2 days before you had been on an all day bender in Oktoberfest, and, the day before had been a long 12 hour travel day…all while nursing a serious hang over.
-My timing wasn’t the best, but, when the alarm call went off I jumped out of bed without a moments hesitation.
-I was about to go hot air ballooning, for the first time, in one of the worlds most unique landscapes and my excitement cut straight through every ounce of tiredness in me.
+Especially if 2 days before you had been on an all day bender in Oktoberfest, and, the day before had been a long 12 hour travel day…all while nursing a serious hangover.
+My timing wasn’t the best, but, when the alarm call went off I jumped out of bed without a moment’s hesitation.
+I was about to go hot air ballooning.
+And in one of the worlds most unique landscapes on our planet.
+My excitement cut straight through every ounce of tiredness in me!

 Chewing on my Cornflakes, I mulled over the safety briefing.
 It showed how to enter the balloon as well as the safety landing position which you must adopt if instructed.
 Landing.
 I hadn’t even thought about how you land in a hot air balloon and the image, showing the basket falling to one side and all the passengers squashed up in the ’safety’ position, didn’t exactly look promising.
 I suddenly felt a little nervous.

 Just as I was wondering when we were going to be leaving, a guy came into the room and led us all into mini-vans which took us to a dusty flat field.
 The hot air balloon basket had been tied to a Land Rover and the balloon section had been unrolled and was slowly being filled with air using big fans at first and then flames.
 In no time the huge balloon was towering above us and our group was told to climb into the basket.

 (top tip…stay at the back of the group so you will be last on – you will then be in the corner which gives you the best spot in the balloon!!!!)

 The guys on the ground undid the ropes and we slowly began to float upwards into the dawn-lit sky.
 It was a strange sensation seeing the ground move further away from under my feet in such a gentle motion.
 I looked up into the belly of the balloon in awe of how this large bit of plastic and a bit of gas could keep us floating.